 Gothic atmosphere with 'shadows' that haunt the protagonist.

-The book deals with death and mental health indirectly, as Luce's 'visions' and the fire are initially treated as psychiatric issues.
+The book touches on mental health, as Luce's experiences are initially dismissed as psychiatric issues, which could be upsetting to readers who have experienced similar dismissals.
 The approach is metaphorical and deeply rooted in Christian-inspired mythology regarding fallen angels.
 The resolution is the start of a series, so it remains somewhat ambiguous and high-stakes rather than immediately hopeful.

 Younger teens will focus on the romantic rivalry and the mystery of the school, while older teens will better grasp the themes of eternal recurrence and the moral ambiguity of the angelic war.